Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Identity-Resources.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Overview

-The module provides an option to configure policies relating to the [identity and access management][alz-identity] landing zone.
+The module provides an option to configure policies relating to the [identity and access management][alz_identity] landing zone.
 It also ensures that the specified subscription is placed in the right management group.

 ![Overview of the Azure landing zones identity resources][alz_identity_overview]